Zaki978/European-Soccer-SQL-Data-Project/README.md

 ![European Leagues Photo v2](https://www.google.com/url?sa=i&url=https%3A%2F%2Fscore24.com%2Fhome%2Fthe-new-season-of-europes-top-football-leagues-what-to-expect%2F&psig=AOvVaw1JkPkdSusozB2kHHL7lTI0&ust=1735282761952000&source=images&cd=vfe&opi=89978449&ved=0CBQQjRxqFwoTCIig65juxIoDFQAAAAAdAAAAABAT)

 ## Overview
-This project analyzes football (soccer) data from major European leagues using mainly SQL and Tableau for data visualization.
+This project analyzes football (soccer) data from the five most popular European leagues from the 2014 to the 2020 seasons.
+These European soccer leagues include the Premier League (England), Serie A (Italy), Bundesliga (Germany), La Liga (Spain), and Ligue 1 (France).
+Within these leagues are professional football clubs that compete in various domestic leagues and international tournaments across Europe and play a crucial role in the global popularity of the sport.

 The analysis focuses on team performance metrics, player statistics, and league competitiveness across multiple seasons from 2014 until 2020.

+## Objectives

+using mainly SQL and Tableau for data visualization
+## Data Structure

+## Results

 ### Technologies Used
 - **SQL (SQLite)**: Complex queries, data analysis and Database management